 Using tools such as the SWOT matrix can be very useful to know the strengths and weaknesses, as well as the opportunities and threats faced by the brokerage.

-Be clear about the objectives of the brokerage
+Be clear about the brokerage’s objectives

 Any company should frequently review its business plan.
-As the brokerage company progresses, it is common for it to discover errors and areas for improvement that, if not taken note of, may be forgotten.
+As the brokerage progresses, it is common for it to discover errors and areas for improvement that, if not taken note of, may be forgotten.